What is French New Wave? Meaning And Examples.

 French New Wave revolutionized cinema with bold stylistic choices, innovative techniques, and profound thematic explorations.

-Its legacy continues influencing filmmakers and film enthusiasts, making it an enduring and significant chapter in film history.
+Its legacy continues to influence filmmakers and film enthusiasts, making it an enduring and significant chapter in film history.

 Up Next: What is Dogme95?